Released On 12th Dec 2025

 Accessible

-Good data is available to the right people at the right time.
-Asset managers, planners, housing officers and contractors should be able to see the latest asbestos information they are authorised to access without hunting through network drives or email chains.
-When the live register is easily accessible through a secure portal or management system, information actually gets used.
+Good asbestos data is available to the right people at the right time.
+Asset managers, planners, housing officers and contractors should be able to access the latest asbestos information without having to chase emails, search shared drives or rely on outdated copies of reports.
+When live records are easy to search, filter and organise through a secure portal, they are far more likely to be used in day-to-day decision-making.

 Actionable

 Finally, asbestos data should support action, not just storage.
-That means being able to filter and sort by risk, location, building type or work status; generate task lists; and build programmes of work based on real priorities.
+That means being able to filter and sort by risk, location, building type or work status, surface higher-risk sites clearly, generate task lists; and build programmes of work based on real priorities.
 Actionable data turns a static register into a practical tool for managing risk over time.

 Many local authorities recognise that their asbestos data falls short of this ideal, often for entirely understandable reasons.
 Historic surveys may have been delivered in different formats, with each contractor using its own templates and coding.
 Over time, this can leave teams juggling multiple spreadsheets, PDF registers and legacy systems that do not talk to each other.